wintercms/docs/setup/configuration.md

 The debug setting is found in the `config/app.php` configuration file with the `debug` parameter and is enabled by default.

-When enabled, this setting will show detailed error messages when they occur along with other debugging features.
+When enabled, this setting will show detailed error messages when they occur, along with other debugging features.
 While useful during development, debug mode should always be disabled when used in a live production site.
 This prevents potentially sensitive information from being displayed to the end-user.

-The debug mode uses the following features when enabled:
+The following features are enabled when debug mode is enabled:

 1. [Detailed error pages](../cms/pages#error-page) are displayed.
 1. Failed user authentication provides a specific reason.
 1. [Combined assets](../markup/filter-theme) are not minified by default.
 1. [Safe mode](#safe-mode) is disabled by default.

-> **Important**: Always set the `app.debug` setting to `false` for production environments.
+> **IMPORTANT**: Always set the `app.debug` setting to `false` for production environments.

 ### Safe mode